S3-working-group/s3-practical-guide/content/src/patterns/evolving-organizations/clarify-and-develop-domains.md

 One way of clarifying an organization’s overall domain is by filling out an [S3 Organization Canvas](http://s3canvas.sociocracy30.org/s3-organization-canvas.html).

 An organization’s overall domain should be designed with the customers, partners, other stakeholders, and business model in mind.
-It also needs to factor in environmental constraints (e.g. legal, economic, market, competition)
+It also needs to factor in environmental conditions (e.g. legal, or economic constraints, market trends, competition).

 Once clarified, regularly evaluate the overall domain of the organization to identify opportunities for improvement and adapt its design when helpful or necessary.